angeal185/sicarii/README.md

   * this method will send default headers from `config.render.headers`
   * this method will use etag settings from `config.render.etag`
   * this method will use cache settings from `config.render.cache`
-  * this method will use gzip settings from `config.gzip`
+  * this method will use gzip settings from `config.compression.gzip`
-  * this method will use brotli settings from `config.brotli`
+  * this method will use brotli settings from `config.compression.brotli`

 ```js
   router.get('/', function(stream, headers, flags){